50+ things to do this weekend in Newport County

 - Speakeasy Bar & Grill – Chopville at 9 pm

-- Tiverton Casino Hotel – Jennifer Tefft at 6 pm, DJ at 9 pm
+- Tiverton Casino Hotel – Chet Matteson at 6 pm, DJ at 9 pm

 - Zelda’s Newport – John Erikson at 9 pm